jundalisay/ppblist/content/en/trisactions/city.md

 ---
-title: "The Resilient, "
+title: "Pantrypoints City"
-wow: "Smart City"
+wow: "The Resilient, Smart City"
 description: "Pantrypoints City is the platform for hyperlocal trisactions in the city"
-image: "/photos/inca.jpg"
+image: "/og/city.jpg"
 youtube: GVkVoJzLn2g